 Although fascinating and instructive, the adoption by Gurdjieff, then by others, of pieces of other cultures in The Caucasus, where Gurdjieff was born, and from parts of Western Asia such as Sufi dancing and The Enneagram, makes a kind of stew that requires endless interpretation for understanding.

-As indicated in my opening words, I can now release many of the books in this realm of inquiry for others to read.
+I can now release many of the books in this realm of inquiry for others to read.
 I will keep some books because of their literary and historical value, and to remind me of these former teachers who have now become friends with whom I have some respectful differences of opinion.

 Books to be released: